How to fix a puncture: video and easy step-by-step guide with tips

-Even if you ﬁnd one possible cause, continue checking the tyre until you get back to the valve because there may be more.
+Even if you ﬁnd one possible cause of the puncture, continue checking the tyre thoroughly until you get back to the valve because there could well be more.

 Let the air out of the inner tube and push the valve up into the tyre, unscrewing and retaining the valve lockring if ﬁtted.